Carson-Frost/arcade-games/README.md

 The project was made in Java, using Java swing, although the project code is a bit rough in places.
 This was my first time ever making a game (although simple) and the first time actually dealing with the consequences of not corectly using version control, but I learned a lot and had a ton of fun building it.

+Note: I copied project to this repository from class repo, so actual git history won't be visible.

 ![Main Menu](images/menu.png)

 ## How It Works